samvv/Templaty/README.md

 ## Usage

-Eventually, Templaty will be available on PyPi and you'll be able to issue the following command:
+Templaty is available on PyPi.
+You can issue the following command to install it:

 ```
 pip3 install -U --user templaty